 Cry Macho is, in it’s very concept, pure Clint Eastwood.
 A cowboy on a dangerous journey through Mexico with just a touch of jingoism and some frontier justice is exactly the type of story Eastwood has been telling his whole life.
 And why wouldn’t he?
 The unbridled machismo and American exceptionalism on display in his westerns and subsequent directorial efforts made Eastwood iconic to a generation of filmgoers.
 Time comes for us all though and each of Clint’s films feels increasingly like a man desperately hanging onto something he long ago lost.

-There isn’t anything so inherently objectionable about Cry Macho as the Kathy Scruggs debacle in Richard Jewell — among others — or the mild racism percolating under the surface of The Mule.
+There isn’t anything so inherently objectionable about Cry Macho.
+Nowhere to be found is a Kathy Scruggs debacle in Richard Jewell — among others — or the mild racism percolating under the surface of The Mule.
 For the most part this is a subtle, often sweet film about an old man finding purpose in his life again.
 It takes longer to get there than was probably necessary, but the core is solid.

 Still, Cry Macho is a film where 91 year old Eastwood is seduced by multiple women half his age.
 He still gives himself a scene knocking down a Mexican thug with one swift punch.
 As he has his whole career, Eastwood chooses self glorification over self reflection.
 Rather than look back on his life as a cinematic buckaroo with the power of hindsight, Clint consistently chooses his own myth-making.
 After nearly 40 directing credits and 130 as an actor, an illustrious career for sure, he’s earned that right, but the result has consistently been films that lack depth and intrigue.